ocj137/NLP-n-ML/README.md

 NLP and Machine Learning on travel.statsexchange.com data

-In this project, I perform some NLP and machine learning on post data from stackexchange's travel subdomain.
+In this project, there is  NLP and machine learning on post data from stackexchange's travel subdomain.

 Notes on the data:
 The data is compressed into the .7z file format to save space.
 There are 6 .csv files and one readme file that contains some information on the fields.